Plants are great teachers – you probably heard this before. And indeed they are. For many reasons.

 These myths are crystallized forms of truth.

-Getting the deep messages of myths and plants both require a non-linear, beyond-material, humble transcendental vision of the world (and ourselves in it).
+Getting the deep messages of myths and plants both require a non-linear, beyond-material, humble vision of the world (and ourselves in it).

 We can train ourselves for that.